 Choruses of that phrase are sure to be echoing throughout New England in the fall months as "leaf peepers" descend upon the region.
 You're sure to stumble across great spots to pull off New England's scenic, winding highways and byways to savor a picnic or to capture special photographs or just to breathe in the crisp autumn air and appreciate and contemplate the beauty of nature's dazzling display.

 But, why leave those "Kodak moments" or "Instagram Instants" (thanks to @mvshaw!) to chance?
-With a little planning, and the vast resources of the Internet, you can map out a strategic driving route through one or all of the six New England states that's sure to take you past the best fall foliage viewing spots.
+With a little planning, and the vast resources of the Internet, you can map out scenic driving routes through one or all of the six New England states that are sure to take you past the best fall foliage viewing spots.

 Use this guide to find the best fall foliage driving tours in each of the six New England states: Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, plus neighboring New York.
-You'll find everything from a covered bridges driving tour in Vermont to a trip along Massachusetts' Mohawk Trail, to a scenic drive past foliage and farmstands near New York's picturesque Lake George.
+You'll find everything from a covered bridges driving tour in Vermont to a trip along Massachusetts' Mohawk Trail, to suggested motorcycle driving tours in New York's picturesque Dutchess County.
 And don't miss my Northwestern Connecticut Fall Foliage Tour, which originally appeared in Yankee Magazine.

 "Are we there yet?"

-(Hopefully you won't hear that one too often!)
+(Hopefully you won't hear that phrase too often!)
 Just to be safe, print these Free Fall Leaf Coloring Pages to keep kids amused in the car.

 My Best Fall Foliage Driving Tour Tips

-While writing Backroads of New England and Backroads of New York, and in the course of my travels for About.com and Yankee Magazine, I've driven thousands of miles of scenic roads... probably hundreds of thousands!
+While writing Backroads of New England and Backroads of New York, and in the course of my travels for TripSavvy (formerly About.com) and Yankee Magazine, I've driven thousands of miles of scenic roads... probably hundreds of thousands!
 Here are a few things I've learned: